 Three quick heuristics for picking a category:

-• Sole operator or small SIL provider (1–3 houses, 5–20 workers).
-A flat-priced compliance-first tool tends to fit best.
+- Sole operator or small SIL provider (1–3 houses, a handful of participants).
+Start on a free, audit-ready, compliance-first tool.
 The audit-pass requirements after 1 July 2026 are the same as for larger providers, but the cost structure of per-user tools and enterprise platforms isn't justified at this scale.
-Aura OS sits in this category by design.
+Aura OS sits in this category by design — free for your first two participants.

-• Mid-sized SIL provider (4–10 houses, 20–60 workers).
+- Mid-sized SIL provider (4–10 houses, 10–30 participants, a growing team).
 The choice gets nuanced.
-Flat-priced compliance-first if the audit conversation is the dominant operating concern; per-user with strong rostering depth if rostering is the dominant concern.
+Participant-based compliance-first if the audit conversation is the dominant operating concern and you're tired of your bill climbing with every hire; per-user with strong rostering depth if rostering is the dominant concern and your team is small.
 The Aura OS vs ShiftCare comparison walks through the trade-off.

-• Large registered SIL provider (10+ houses, 60+ workers, dedicated quality team).
+- Large registered SIL provider (10+ houses, dedicated quality team).
 Enterprise quote-only platforms (Lumary, SupportAbility, Carelink+) start to make sense.
 The implementation work and high-touch support are easier to justify when you're running a large operation with state-government integration needs.

 Whichever category fits your operation, make the pricing model an explicit part of the buying criteria.
-Per-user pricing taxes growth; flat absorbs it.
+Per-worker pricing taxes growth; participant-based tracks your service and starts free.
 Enterprise pricing is comprehensive but opaque.
 Decide in advance which trade-off you're choosing.